Most Common Injuries for Police Officers over the Last Decade

 Sources of Common Injuries for Police Officers (Non-Fatal)

 Last year, the National Institute of Occupational Safety and Health published a report on non-fatal injuries suffered by police officers between 2003 and 2014.
 The key finding of the report was that law enforcement officers are three times more likely to suffer non-fatal injury on the job than all other U.S. workers.
 The study also provided an in-depth breakdown of the types of injuries suffered by law enforcement officers between 2003 – 2014.

-The study also uncovered a very disturbing trend about police officer injuries.
+The study also uncovered a very disturbing trend about common injuries for police officers.
 According to the study, assaults on police officers increased by 10% between 2003-2014.
 This clearly illustrates the increased dangers police are facing on the job today.
 Although it is unclear why assaults are on the rise, it is clear that police officers are at greater and greater risk on the job.

 This is why National Police Support Fund is dedicated to ensuring that police officers have a voice in the political process.
 Local governments should have no higher priority than ensuring that police officers have the equipment and support they need to uphold public safety and stay safe on the job.
 We remain unwaveringly committed to ensuring that police officers voices are heard by our political leaders.